grofers/legend/README.md

     app: # Add name for reference
 spec: # Spec of legend.
 The same format in which it was mentioned earlier
 ```

-Set the appropriate context.
-> The prod-sgp context creates the dashboard in production grafana (grafana.grofers.com) and the stage
-> context create the dashboard in stage grafana (grafana-stage.grofer.io).
-It is recommended to try and
-> test your dashboards in stage before applying in production

 To create/update/delete the dashboard, run: